 - Third person omniscient.
 Allows any type of information to be shared with the reader at any time.

-The point of view you choose is an important element of your story so choose carefully to make sure your reader has the right experience.
+The point of view you choose is an important element of your story.
+Choose carefully to make sure your reader has the right experience.

-So how can you make sure your resolution doesn’t end up being an anticlimax?
+So how can you make sure your resolution doesn’t end up being a dud?

-Ideally, you want your ending to tie up all the lose threads of your story.
+Ideally, you want your ending to tie up the loose threads of your story.
 If your reader has become emotionally invested in a character or storyline, and the ending doesn’t give them enough attention, be ready for annoyed reviewers.
-Most important, your resolution should bring your main character arcs to a satisfying finish.
+Most importantly, your resolution should bring your main character arcs to a satisfying finish.

-It’s important to avoid the temptation of giving too much description or detail when it comes to story.
-A little goes a long way.
-It’s better to plant a hint or subtle seed of the setting in your use of language and then let your reader’s mind’s eye do the rest.
+Avoid the temptation to give too much description or detail when it comes to the setting of your story.
+In most books, a little bit goes a long way.
+It’s often better to plant a hint or subtle seed of the setting in your use of language and then let your reader’s mind’s eye do the rest.

 Your story’s theme relates to its deepest message and meaning.

 While a plot covers the events that take place, the theme is more concerned with the message you are trying to get across.